Swansea has not escaped this drama and future generations will want to know how we coped. This is for them.

 That means saving about £100,000 in the course of a lifetime.
 If you are doing very well.

 A top Premier league footballer (who earns far more that £60,000) could pay his bills and still put around £50,000 away each week.
 Each week.
 That’s £2,500,000 per year or £25,000,000 in the course of a playing career of 10 years. £50,000,000 if they can put aside £100,000 each week.

-It would take ordinary people doing very well 250 (500 in the second scenario) years to accumulate that amount.
+It would take ordinary people doing very well 250 (500 in the second scenario) lifetimes to accumulate that amount.
 Seems unfair, but that’s how the NHS is funded.